ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP NAT global model ][nat-model]

-The NAT proto divides the global configuration into several independent parts that align to VPP NAT features:
+The NAT proto global configuration includes:

-  - **Forwarding** to enable or disable forwarding.
+  - `forwarding` to enable or disable forwarding.
 <br></br>
-  - **NAT interfaces** list of interfaces enabled for NAT.
+  - `nat_interfaces` list of interfaces enabled for NAT.
 If the interface does not exist in VPP, The KV scheduler caches it, for use later.
 You must define every interface with a logical name, and the `is_outside` boolean.
 <br></br>
   - **Address pools** list of "NAT-able" IP addresses for a given VRF table.
 You should define only one interface in the `address pool` field.
 <br></br>